Cherokee County, Alabama: History

 The area included in today's Cherokee County, for centuries, had belonged to the Muscogee (Creek) Nation of Native Americans.
 Cherokees began moving into the area a generation before the forced Indian Removal.
 To this day, there are few Native Americans in Cherokee County.

 On January 9, 1836, the Alabama legislature created Cherokee County with its present boundaries.
 Two years later, the United States government removed, by force, all Cherokees who had refused to leave on what would become known as the Trail of Tears.

 Cherokee County was in the news again on Palm Sunday, March 27, 1994, when it was hit by a F4 tornado.
 Goshen United Methodist Church was destroyed only twelve minutes after the National Weather Service at Birmingham had issued a warning for northern Calhoun, southeastern Etowah, and southern Cherokee counties.

 Geography

-According to the 2000 census, the county has a total area of 600 sqmi, of which 554 sqmi (or 92.19%) is land and 46 sqmi (7.7%) is water.
+According to the United States Census Bureau, the county has a total area of 600 sqmi, of which 554 sqmi (or 92.19%) is land and 46 sqmi (7.7%) is water.
 It is the second-smallest county in Alabama by land area.